Story and photography by Manos Angelakis

 Fax: (90.384) 3417487

 Gamirasu, the luxury Cave Hotel we stayed in during our journey through Cappadocia, is located in the town of Ayvali, at the center of the region, and is an excellent starting point for daily explorations of the area.
-The name of the hotel is an acrostic for the names of the four archangels (Gabriel, Michael, Raphael, Suriel).
+The name of the hotel is an acrostic for the names of the four archangels according to the Coptic Orthodox tradition (Gabriel, Michael, Raphael, Suriel).

 The hotel is the culmination of the aspirations of İbrahim Baştutan - a successful local businessman who started his career as a young man selling melons - to create a luxury hotel unparalleled by any other property in that region.
 And he is well on his way to succeeding in his dream.